echiner/GFTMasterBigDataUPV/exercise3_data_storage/README.md

 * Go to "Management" --> "Stack Management" --> "Data" --> "Index Management" and check that the index "tickers_transformed" has been created
 * If it hasn't been created, check that the Kafka Connector is working fine
 * If it has been created, create Index Pattern for Kibana
-  * Go to "Kibana" --> "Index Patterns" and click on "Create index pattern"
+  * Go to "Kibana" --> "Data Views" and click on "Create data view"
-  * Type "tickers*" and continue with the process
+  * Choose a name, type "tickers*" and continue with the process

 Now, take a look at the data: